Readerest Net Worth

 What is the B2C model?

-The company’s business model is direct sell as they sell their products directly to consumers through their website.
+The company’s business model is direct selling as they sell their products directly to consumers through their website.

 Who are their buyers?